gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - **Planning**: Reviewing the `Natal Chart Expansion Plan` (`docs/natal-chart-expansion-plan.md`) to prepare for implementation.

 ## Recent Changes

+- **SVG Conversion Implementation**:
+  - Created a new `FileConversionService` class in `app/services/file_conversion.py` to handle SVG conversion to different formats
+  - Implemented conversion to PNG, PDF, and JPEG formats using CairoSVG and Pillow libraries
+  - Added proper error handling with a custom `FileConversionError` exception
+  - Set up dependency injection for the service in `app/core/dependencies.py`
+  - Implemented content type mapping for HTTP responses
+  - Added support for configurable DPI (dots per inch) for raster formats

+- **CSS Variable Preprocessing**:
+  - Implemented utilities in `app/core/svg_utils.py` to handle CSS variables in SVG files
+  - Created functions to parse variables from SVG content, resolve nested variable references, and substitute them with actual values
+  - Ensured SVG files render correctly across all output formats

+- **Download Chart Endpoint Enhancement**:
+  - Updated the `/download-chart/{chart_id}` endpoint to use our new conversion service
+  - Added support for SVG, PNG, PDF, and JPEG formats with proper content-type headers
+  - Implemented a DPI query parameter for controlling resolution of raster formats
+  - Added documentation about the DPI option in the chart details template
+  - Fixed issues with proper file reading and handling

 - **HTMX Implementation**:
   - Added HTMX library to the layout.html template